WithoutTheDot/Polaris/README.md

 ## Contributing

 Contributing is encouraged, if you have an idea please feel free to fork this repository and I test out your improvements and add them.
+**A new bugs.txt file has been created in the misc folder please submit any bugs there***